 This has to be the most emotional yet educational place to visit.
 While you are in Krakow, we would highly recommend taking a day trip to explore Auschwitz-Birkenau.

 Initially, Auschwitz was a concentration camp for political prisoners.
-But as the war progressed and the Nazi Germans finding new methods to kill innocent people, Auschwitz was soon to grow in size, with a number of camps within the area.
+But as the war progressed and the Nazi Germans found new methods to kill innocent people, Auschwitz was soon to grow in size, with a number of camps within the area.
 The remaining two camps to explore are Auschwitz-Birkenau.

 Extermination started in September 1941 at Auschwitz-Birkenau; it wasn’t long before trains of mainly Jewish were sent from western German occupied countries to Auschwitz-Birkenau and other camps within Poland and Europe.
 Many that arrived by train, were sent straight to the gas chambers.